yacineMahdid/deep-learning-model-explained/resnet/README.md

         out += identity
         out = self.relu(out)
 ```
-This very last element added is the shortcut connection that powers the whole paper.
+This very last element added is the shortcut connection that powers the whole architecture.
 As we can see we are simply adding back the input (or the down-sampled input) to the learned layer before doing our relu.

 This means that in the hypothetical scenario that was discussed by the authors where a smaller optimal network had extra layers added, the most optimal thing to do for the bigger network is to just learn the identity function so that it can add the output of the last optimal smaller networ layer.